LinneaSjoholm/Airbean-backend/README.md

 ### 7. Admin Product Management
 POST http://localhost:8000/admin/products
 - Header: Authorization: Bearer (token)
-- Description: This endpoint allows admin to add new product to menu.
+- Description: This endpoint allows admin to add new product to the menu.
 - Example Request in body:
   ```json
 	{